Additional Information about Cystic Fibrosis

 Cystic Fibrosis Follow-up

 Frequent Doctor Visits

-Patients should visit their doctor at least every 4 months.
+Patients with CF should visit their doctor at least every 4 months.

 Counseling & Support Groups